SqORAM: Read-Optimized Sequential Write-Only Oblivious RAM: Introduction

-{\sys} is based on two key insights.
-First, instead of writing data to random locations in order to break correlations between logical and physical addresses, ``unlinkability" can also be achieved by writing data in a canonical form, i.e., sequentially at increasing physical block addresses independent of their logical block addresses (similar to log-structured filesystems).
+To mitigate this, \citet{usna_stash_free_oram} recently proposed a write-only ORAM that preserves locality of access for writes.
+This is based on the idea that {\em unlinkability} can also be achieved by writing data to the storage media in a canonical form -- e.g., by writing logical data blocks sequentially at increasing physical block addresses, independent of their logical block addresses, similar to a log-structured file system.

-Second, to also speed up reads, data in blocks close together in the logical block ID realm are placed as close as possible on disk, thus significantly increasing locality and overall throughput when paired with modern locality-optimized filesystems.

-{\sys} is implemented as a Linux kernel device mapper.
-When compared with the state-of-the-art write-only ORAM~\cite{hive}, {\sys} read and write throughputs are orders of magnitude faster for sequential accesses and standard workloads.
+Yet, this unfortunately does not solve the problem.
+Sequentially-written physical blocks rarely translate in locality for the logically-related items.
+In fact, sequential-write log structured file systems perform quite poorly for {\em reads} as logically related data ends up scattered across the disk over time \cite{betrfs}.

+And since reads tend to dominate in modern workloads -- e.g., over 70\% of ext4 requests are reads \cite{survey_network_FS,survey_typical_FS} -- optimizing for logical {\em reads} is especially important.

+This paper introduces the philosophy, design and implementation of {\sys}, a new write-only ORAM system that preserves locality of access for {\em both reads and writes.} {\sys} introduces a seek-optimized data layout: logically-related data is {\em initially placed} and then {\em maintained throughout its lifetime} in close proximity on the underlying media, to dramatically increase locality of access and overall throughput, especially when paired with standard file systems.